A Trace-based Approach for Code Safety Analysis: Introduction

 The remainder of this paper is organized as follows.
 We first introduce the notations used, followed by the formal definition and proof of the main theorem.
-We then discuss how to achieve sound encapsulation for both safe and unsafe functions, before extending the analysis to structs and modules.
-Finally, we present an actionable approach for applying the theory to audit the soundness of Rust crates.
+We then discuss how to achieve sound encapsulation for both safe and unsafe functions, and subsequently extend the analysis to structs and modules.
+Finally, we discuss potential applications of this work and conclude.